-This paper addresses the following relay sensor placement problem: given the set of duty sensors in the plane and the upper bound of the transmission range, compute the minimum number of relay sensors such that the induced topology by all sensors is globally connected.
+Abstract This paper addresses the following relay sensor placement problem: given the set of duty sensors in the plane and the upper bound of the transmission range, compute the minimum number of relay sensors such that the induced topology by all sensors is globally connected.
 This problem is motivated by practically considering the tradeoff among performance, lifetime, and cost when designing sensor networks.
 In our study, this problem is modelled by a NP-hard network optimization problem named Steiner Minimum Tree with Minimum number of Steiner Points and bounded edge length (SMT-MSP).
-We propose two approximate algorithms, together with their detailed performance analysis.
-The first one has performance ratio 3 and the second one has performance ratio 2.5.
+In this paper, we propose two approximate algorithms, and conduct detailed performance analysis.
+The first algorithm has a performance ratio of 3 and the second has a performance ratio of 2.5.

-Keywords: Wireless sensor networks, relay sensor, Steiner point, SMT-MSP, topology control
+Keywords Wireless sensor networks · Relay sensor · Steiner point · SMT-MSP · Topology control